 - Applicants must participate in an adoption preparation and training program.

 We would love to hear from you.
 It’s simple!
-Just contact us at 901.323.3600.
-Or, complete the Agape Adoption Application.
+Just call us at 901.323.3600 or complete the Agape Adoption Application.

 That is up to you.
 During the training to become an adoptive family, you will assess your level of openness as it relates to the child’s birth family.
 There are three kinds of adoptions: